blbadger/blbadger.github.io/quantum-mechanics.md

 ### Nonlocality implies a nonlinear space: the observer effect

 'Spooky action at a distance', or what is now called quantum entanglement, is the phenomenon why which two particles interact such that in a future time at great distance, what happens to one affects what happens to the other (specifically with regards to quantum spin).
 There is no intrinsic reasoning capable of explaining such behavior using vector (linear) space, but if one considers a nonlinear space then the result is implied.
-In a space defined by a nonlinear function, a change to one area in the space changes other areas because nonlinear
+In a space defined by a nonlinear function, a change to one area in the space changes other areas because nonlinear transformations are not additive.
+Manipulating a particle (or simply observing it, as by the observer effect these are identical) equivalent to changing a parameter in a nonlinear transformation, which changes all areas in the resulting space simultaneously.

-#########

-Nonlocality is closely related to the idea of observer effects, which is that any observation to certain systems necessarily changes the system itself.
-An example of an observer effect is the delayed choice double slit experiment, where the act of observation of two photons changes the experimental outcome.

-#######

 ### Renormalization and scale